Interpreting the results#

 In this example you can see that the orbital period P is negative: this is not an error, as the parameter is being explored in logarithmic space (specifically, Log2) and not in Natural base.
 Note also that eccentricity \(e\) and argument of pericenter \(\omega\) are parametrized as \(\sqrt{e} \sin \omega\) (sre_sino) and \(\sqrt{e} \cos \omega\) (sre_coso) following Eastman et al. 2013.
 I should make priors and spaces more explicit at output

-Statistics on the model parameters obtained from the posteriors samples#
+Statistics on the model parameters obtained from the posterior samples#

 ====================================================================================================

-Statistics on the physical parameters obtained from the posteriors samples
+Statistics on the physical parameters obtained from the posterior samples

 ====================================================================================================